 If following pressing the activation button the purple indicator does not move, you must dispose of the pre-filled pen in a puncture resistant container.
 Do not try to re-use the pre-filled pen.
 Do not repeat the injection with another pre-filled pen.
 Call your healthcare provider for help.

 - The active substance is tocilizumab.

 Each pre-filled pen contains 162 mg tocilizumab in 0.9 mL.

-- The other ingredients are L-Histidine, L-Histidine monohydrochloride monohydrate, L-Arginine, L-Arginine hydrochloride, L-Methionine, Polysorbate 80 and Water for injections.
+- The other ingredients are L-Histidine, L-Histidine monohydrochloride monohydrate, L-Arginine hydrochloride, L-Methionine, Polysorbate 80 and Water for injections.

 RoActemra is a solution for injection.
 The solution is colourless to slightly yellowish.

 RoActemra is supplied as a 0.9 mL pre-filled pen containing 162 mg tocilizumab solution for injection.

 Each pack contains 4 pre-filled pens with multipacks containing 12 (3 packs of 4) pre-filled pens.
 Not all pack sizes may be marketed.

 For any information about this medicine, please contact the local representative of the Marketing Authorisation Holder: